 - March 2019, Analysis Seminar, University of Leeds.
 Slides here.

-- February 2019, 9th Central European Relativity Seminar, Kraków, Poland.
+- February 2019, 9th Central European Relativity Seminar, Kraków.
 Slides here.

 - January 2019, Relativity Seminar, University of Vienna.
 Blackboard talk.